Getting started with the SwiftUI NavigationSplitView

 }

-This will apply a green accent color to the sidebar, but reset the accent color for the detail content:
+This applies the accent color to the sidebar, but reset the accent color in the detail content:

 A screenshot of an iPad with a green accent color and a blue tint color applied